iescandon/day-planner/README.md

 ## Usage

 Website functions as a normal website.
-Once on the website simply click on the buttons to take the quiz and interact with the page.
-Type in the form to enter initials.
+Once on the website simply click on the hour block and type in what you would like to add to your planner.
+Click save button to save information.
+If you would like to clear the entire planner, click on the clear planner button.

 ## Credits